A 2018 mixtape

 First of all, I’d like to thank one of the coolest humans, Charles, for encouraging me to make this list.

 The songs are ordered firstly by key (starting at 12A), then by tempo.
-The song list also includes some descriptions provided with help from Genius.
+The list includes some descriptions provided with the help of Genius and beyond.

 Pretty Little Fears (feat.
 J. Cole) by 6LACK — East Atlanta Love Letter.